 Standard catholing guidelines should be followed.

-Human waste breaks down very slowly, sometimes not at all, in desert, alpine, and arctic environments.
+In desert, alpine, and arctic environments human waste breaks down very slowly, sometimes not at all.
 Even when buried the bacteria in feces can survive for years, so alternative disposal methods should be followed in these environments.

 Come spring, no one wants to find your semi-frozen waste on the trail.
-So, if you do choose the third option, do it off travel ways and away from water sources.
+So, if you do choose a snow cathole, do it off travel ways and away from water sources.
 Choose a spot with sunshine, make a hole, cover your business, and let the snow melt dilute it.
-Snow works well as T.P.
+Snow works well as a T.P. alternative.

 As for peeing, cover any spots of yellow snow and pee away from water sources.